graphql/graphql-spec/spec/Section 3 -- Type System.md

 of a GraphQL document as an indicator that they should be evaluated differently by a validator, executor, or client tool such as a code generator.

+Directives can accept arguments to further specify their behavior.
+Directive arguments are defined as an ordered set of all possible argument names and their expected input types.

 **Built-in Directives**

 :: A _built-in directive_ is any directive defined within this specification.